 One of the best features of a great POS system is its ability to manage labor.
 When you’re spending countless hours in your restaurant, the last thing you want to do is devote additional time to adjusting clock outs, sorting through dozens of checks, and calculating labor cost percentages.
 It’s an added stress that you don’t need.
 We’ve broken down the ways your POS can help you manage your labor force, therefore making your life a whole lot easier.

 Built-in Time Clock and Employee Pin Numbers

-Some POS systems offer shift and close-of-day reviews that help simplify the closeout process for owners and managers.
+Some POS systems offer shift and end-of-day reviews that help simplify the closeout process for owners and managers.
 These reviews typically provide a quick look at each employee’s status, cash on hand, non-cash tips owed, and any unclosed checks.
-In addition to providing this information to managers, the POS system should also make it easy for managers to override information in the POS right from the review screen.
-If an employee forgets to clock-out, for instance, managers should be able to quickly clock him out and adjust his time card.
+In addition to providing this information to managers, your POS system should also make it easy for managers to override information in your POS right from the review screen.
+If an employee forgets to clock-out, for instance, managers are able to quickly clock them out and adjust their time card.

 Reporting is a key element of any restaurant POS system.
 Labor and payroll reports offer owners and managers with the appropriate permissions to see live insight about overall labor and pay, as well as detailed information about each employee's productivity.
 These reports should make it easy to identify labor cost percentages and the employees that are taking the most orders, receiving the largest average tips, and turning tables the fastest.
 Cloud-based systems provide the added value of making this data not only available in real-time but also accessible from anywhere, using any device with internet access.

 Your POS system also has the capability to run payroll.
 If you’re currently using two different systems for payroll and point of sale, you’re spending valuable time manually entering and editing employee hours into two systems.